-In today’s article we will show you how to install SVN in Linux.
+We will show you how to install SVN in Linux.
 Subversion, or commonly abbreviated as SVN is an open source software versioning and revision control system.
 It allows users to maintain current and historical versions of files such as source code, web pages, documents and other electronic data.
-Installing SVN in Linux is not so complicated, just follow the steps in the tutorial below and you should have it done in 10 minutes.
+Installing SVN in Linux, is not so complicated, just follow the steps in the tutorial below and you should have it done in 10 minutes.
 We are also going to show you, some basic SVN commands in Linux.

 In order to install SVN, connect to your Linux VPS via SSH.

 Please remember to replace 18.104.22.168 with the IP address of your server and 2222 with the listening port of your server’s SSH daemon.

 2. Update the OS Packages and Install SVN in Linux

 If you are using an Ubuntu VPS, update the OS packages and install SVN on your server using the commands below:

 If you are using a CentOS VPS, you can use the following command to update the OS packages and install SVN:

 To check the version of SVN installed on your server, use the following command: